Price List of Android Mobile Phones in India (2015)

 Most of the OEM partners of Android modify the stock Android experience by adding a skin on top which adds software features and stand out from the competition.
 The flip side to skinning is that any major update by Google then takes good few months to roll out to these Android phones as the OEMs can only start working on them when Google finally releases the codes.
 To fight this, Google has introduced Nexus line of devices which are basically phones made by the selected OEM partners of Android and run Android in its most native state.
 These Nexus devices are always first ones to receive any major Android update.
 The first Nexus device was the Nexus One manufactured by HTC and that has been followed by the Galaxy Nexus, Nexus 4, Nexus 5 and Nexus 6 manufactured by Samsung, LG and Motorola respectively.
 Android has also been used to power several tablets made by Motorola, Samsung, Dell, Acer, Asus etc. Just like smartphones, there is a Nexus line of tablets which features a couple of generations of Nexus 7 manufactured by Asus, Nexus 9 by HTC and Nexus 10 by Samsung.
 The monikers of 7, 9 and 10 in this case have always represented the screen size of the tablets.

 In terms of market shares of 2014, Android boasts of over 1.14 billion users which is almost 75% of the smartphones that exist.
 Such is the popularity of Android phones that for majority of people, that the term smartphone has become synonymous with Android.
-With phones available right from the budget price of about Rs 3,000 all the way up to a lakh, there is an Android phone that fits into the pocket of just about everyone.
+With phones available right from the budget price of about Rs 3,000 all the way up to a lakh, there is an Android phone that fits into every price range.
 With so many choices around, it is easy to miss out on an Android phone and that is why, we at Pricebaba have gone through the tedious process of picking up each and every Android phone present so that you can curate and make the pick which best suits your usage and budget.
 The result of our hard work is the page you see here, and we promise, you will never need to look at any other place in order to find yourself an Android phone.